bcgov/zeva/developer-guide.md

 ### Database Postgres

-to view the database via docker use: docker-compose exec db psql -U postgres postgres
+to view the database via docker use: docker-compose exec db psql -U postgres zeva

 ### To insert your first idir user